gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/configuration.md

     sudo cat ~git/.ssh/id_rsa.pub
     ```

+    > **Note:** It is possible to modify the username of the system user that
+    > GitSwarm-Shell uses.
+If you have modified the system username,
+    > replace `git` in the command above with the configured username.

 1.  **Install the `git` user's public SSH key in the Git Fusion service.**

     This process involves interacting with the Helix Versioning Engine that